PIRLS 2016 Assessment Framework, 2nd Edition

 Publications are available in Portable Document Format (PDF).
-You may need to download a copy of Adobe Reader, to enable you to read and print the report.
+You may need to download Adobe Acrobat Reader© to read and print the report.

 The PIRLS 2016 Assessment Framework also is available in a printed and bound volume, which can be ordered by request.
-Shipping and handling costs for orders within the U.S. are $5.00.
+Shipping and handling costs for orders within the US are $5.00.
 Shipping and handling costs for international orders are US $15.00.
-Print a faxable order form.

-SOURCE: PIRLS 2016 Assessment Framework, 2nd Edition.
+SOURCE: PIRLS 2016 Assessment Framework.
 Copyright © 2015 International Association for the Evaluation of Educational Achievement (IEA).
-Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College, Chestnut Hill, MA and International Association for the Evaluation of Educational Achievement (IEA), IEA Secretariat, Amsterdam, the Netherlands.
+Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College.